Darkelf2024/Darkelf-Retro-Lounge/README.md

 **Darkelf ROM Detector** is an accuracy-first analysis tool designed to complement this documentation.

 It:
-- Analyzes ROM filenames and load patterns
+- Analyzes ROM filenames and engine load patterns
 - Suggests safe EE Cycle Rate and Cycle Skip values
 - Accounts for device class and sustained performance
 - Avoids dangerous configuration recommendations